Have you watched the 1978 sci-fi horror classic, The Invasion of the Body Snatchers?

 The second mindset switch has to do with taking risks.

-When it comes to making choices, no matter how big or small, employees choose the safe route.
+When it comes to making choices, no matter how big or small, employees often choose the safe route.
 The path of little to no risk.
 The deeper reason behind this is that employees are looking to preserve what they already have because they fear loss over everything else.

 They hold on tight to the status quo because they don’t want to lose their position, status, security or whatever else they believe comes with the job.
 They resist change.
 They avoid risk.